Quest Enterprise Services® (QES®)

 Next Closest Market and Prospect Provider

 Sometimes, the next closest provider is not in-network.
-With the Next Closest Market and Prospect Provider feature, you’ll quickly and easily identify which Market or Prospect providers are closer than network providers for the census or members that do not have access within the regulatory requirements.
+With Next Closest Market Provider and Next Closest Prospect Provider, you’ll easily identify which Market or Prospect providers are closer for your members or the state-provided census than in-network providers.

 Pattern of Care Providers